Ideas define us: our past, our present, and most importantly, our future.

 "As decided by The Council.
 The Council that would have welcomed you with open arms."

 Argo sneered.
 "No thanks.
-Let's just say the company is not up to my standards."
+Let's just say the company’s not up to my standards."

-Pericles grinned.
+A restive hiss arose from the audience.
+Pericles quieted it with a raised hand.
+He grinned at Argo.
 "You're wrong about most things, but on that, you do have a point."

 The audience gasped.
-Pericles raised a hand in warning.
-"Your standards, which are power and control, are far different than ours."
+Pericles waved his hand in warning.
+“But your standards, which are power and control, are far different than ours."

-Pericles leaned forward with piercing eyes.
+Pericles slowly leaned forward, his hands flat on the table in front of him.
 "That's not true and you know it!
 I work for the common good, as part of the system.
 We all do.
 We’re a team: the seers, winders, miners, dwarfs, logologists.
 Each of us contributes to the best of our abilities.
 But that’s not good enough for you.
 You have to be at the center.
 You want all the glory."

-Argo and Pericles glared at each other, then Pericles smiled, sat back, and said, "You never did tell us what you call that little wind-maker thing of yours."
+Argo and Pericles glared at each other, then Pericles smiled, sat back, and said, "You never did tell us what you call that little wind-making gadget of yours."

-"But it's much, much more than a little wind-maker thing—as you say.
-With the Climeebubble, I can control the weather."
+"But it's much, much more than a little wind-making gadget—as you say.
+With the Climee-bubble, I can control the weather!”